joeyhanni2/Holberton-style-coding/2-Breaking-long-lines-and-strings.md

-# 2.Breaking long lines and strings
+# 2 Breaking long lines and strings

 Coding style is all about readability and maintainability using commonly available tools.